Paul Delvaux: Artistic career

 In 1956 Delvaux visited Greece, where classical architecture originated, the land of Homer and the Odyssey.
 He also visited Italy, reinforcing his favored themes of classical settings and costumes.

 In 1958, Delvaux led a team of La Cambre students in painting La Carte littéraire de Belgique ("Literary Map of Belgium") for the 1958 Brussels World’s Fair (Expo 58).
-It was a 3 × 5 m oil painting, depicting a map of Belgium and the locations where writers associated with the country were born, lived, or worked, including foreign authors such as Charlotte Bronte.
+It was a 3 × 5 m oil painting, depicting a map of Belgium and the locations where writers associated with the country were born, lived, or worked, including foreign authors such as Charlotte Brontë.
 The map shows various sites in Belgium's towns and cities, and is decorated with flute players and mermaids painted by Delvaux.
 In 1976, Delvaux attended the formal transfer of the painting to a lecture hall at the Archives et Musée de la littérature (part of the Royal Library of Belgium) in Brussels, where it remains publicly visible today.

 In 1959 Delvaux collaborated with Ysette Gabriels and Charles Van Deun to paint Le paradis terrestre ("Earthly Paradise"), a 42 × 4.5 m mural at the Palais des Congrès in Brussels (now part of the Square – Brussels Meeting Centre).
 It foregrounded women in classical garb outside a Roman-style villa, while in the far background (upper reaches of the mural) the figures were nude.
 The mural has been preserved and restored, but is located in an area now infrequently visible to the public.
 In 1960, he again worked with Gabriels to paint the mural La Genèse ("Genesis") at the University of Liège Institute of Zoology (now l'Aquarium-Muséum de Liège or Dubuisson Aquarium).
 It shows a pastoral scene with grazing animals, female classical figures, and an androgynous reclining nude.

 In 1963 he was named vice-director of the Académie Royale de Belgique, and then promoted to be its president in 1965.

 In 1966, Delvaux began working with the 22-year-old model Danielle Caneel, using her slim figure as inspiration over the next 17 years in numerous drawings and studies.
 With a few exceptions, he did not depict her face or cropped brunette hair in his finished paintings, preferring to substitute idealized symmetrical facial features and long blonde hair.
 The 1960s and 1970s were a period of high productivity for his paintings, and also increasing international recognition of his art.

 In 1969, Delvaux moved to Veurne (also called Furnes), but still spent much of his time at his studio in nearby Saint-Idesbald.